Don Bacon: Tenure

 Bacon was sworn in to the 115th Congress in January 2017.
 During Donald Trump's first term as president, Bacon voted in line with Trump's position 89.4% of the time.

 Bacon was reelected in 2018, 2020, 2022, and 2024.
 During the first year of Joe Biden's presidency, Bacon voted in line with Biden's position 29.5% of the time.

 Following the 2022 midterm elections and announcements by Freedom Caucus members that they would oppose or demand concessions of presumptive House speaker Kevin McCarthy, Bacon announced he was willing to work with Democrats to elect a moderate Republican.

 In August 2023, the FBI revealed that Bacon was the first US lawmaker to be targeted in a cyberespionage intrusion by Chinese government hackers.
-When asked about the intrusion, which Bacon said largely compromised campaign and personal email data, a spokesperson for the Chinese Embassy in Washington, DC called the incident a "smear" and part of a "groundless narrative."
+When asked about the intrusion, which Bacon said largely compromised campaign and personal email data, a spokesperson for the Chinese Embassy in Washington, D.C. called the incident a "smear" and part of a "groundless narrative."
 The embassy denial included a complaint that the U.S. government had undercut China's sovereignty with recent arms sales to Taiwan, an effort which Bacon had vocally supported.
 A spokeswoman for Bacon's office said it was likely a reason for the attack.

 Following failed House votes on bills to avoid a government shutdown beginning on October 1, 2023, Bacon said of Republicans in the Freedom Caucus who sought major concessions or pushed for a shutdown "some of these folks would vote against the Bible because there's not enough Jesus in it."

 Bacon voted against the October 2023 removal of Kevin McCarthy as Speaker of the House, calling it a vote "for chaos", and "a good day for Russia and China".
 He supported Steve Scalise in his initial bid for the October 2023 House Speaker election, but voted against the subsequent unsuccessful bid by Freedom Caucus founder Jim Jordan, Trump's preferred candidate.
 Following the first round of voting on Jordan's nomination, Bacon revealed that his wife and staff were being harassed and threatened by phone and in public to push him to support Jordan, saying "there's been a bullying campaign...they're being told on certain cable channels that the world's falling apart...and they feel like approved to cross these boundaries and to be wrong."
 He ultimately supported Mike Johnson's successful bid for the role.

-Bacon supported the November 2023 expulsion of George Santos from Congress for fraud.

 In the 117th United States Congress, Bacon was ranked the most effective Republican lawmaker (and fourth most effective as a whole) by the Center for Effective Lawmaking.